What Is Cookie Consent in Canada?

 - Users must actively opt-in to non-essential cookies

-4. Make it Easy to Withdraw Consent
+How Do I Make It Easy to Withdraw Consent?

 Users must be able to: